vespa-mrs/vespa.io/docs/installing/install.md

 ### Step 2 - Install Vespa Dependencies

-At the command line, run this command:
+2.1 At the command line, run this command:

-`>conda install numpy scipy matplotlib wxpython configobj packaging`  (if wxpython does not install, try installing it from conda-forge, as in the next lines below)
+`>conda install numpy scipy matplotlib configobj packaging`  (if these do not install, try from conda-forge, as in 2.3)`

+2.2 Then run this command:

+`>conda install matplotlib==3.3.4 wxpython==4.0.4`  (if these do not install, try from conda-forge, as in 2.3)

-Then run this command:
+2.3 Then run this command:

 `>conda install -c conda-forge lmfit pydicom pypubsub `